yhqjohn/SimpleInterfaces.jl/README.md

 This package is currently under active development.
 The core functionality is stable, and the first stage goals are met.

+### Future Plans

+**Interface Implementation Methods**: We plan to add support for built-in method/function templates within interface definitions.
+These templates would provide default implementations for type compositions that implement the interface.
+When `@impls` or `@assertimpls` is called at module top-level, these template methods would be automatically instantiated for the specific type composition, reducing boilerplate code and ensuring consistent implementations across different types.

 ---

 ## Philosophy & Design